lobophf/happy/docs/CONTRIBUTING.md

 * [Git Commit Messages](#git-commit-messages)

 ## What should I know before I get started?
-Happy is an application that connects people to orphanages and so to make children's day happier.
+Happy is an application that connects people to orphanages to make children's day happier.

 ## How Can I Contribute?
 ### Reporting bugs